-- A. Three term hours in ST 6300 Introduction to Theology. - B. Six term hours in Bible, as follows: - Three term hours in OT 6301 Interpretation of the Old Testament I or OT 6302 Interpretation of the Old Testament II. - Three term hours in NT 6301 Interpretation of the New Testament I or NT 6302 Interpretation of the New Testament II. - C. Three term hours in HX 6305 The Christian Heritage I.
+- A. Three term hours in ST 6301 Interpretation of the Christian Message I. - B. Six term hours in Bible, as follows: - Three term hours in OT 6301 Interpretation of the Old Testament I or OT 6302 Interpretation of the Old Testament II. - Three term hours in NT 6301 Interpretation of the New Testament I or NT 6302 Interpretation of the New Testament II. - C. Three term hours in HX 6305 The Christian Heritage I.

 - D. Three term hours in contextual studies: XS 6310 The Church in Its Social Context. - E. One term hour in XX 6003 and XX 6104 Spiritual Formation. - F. Six term hours in XX 8365 and XX 6366 M.A.M.
+Internship.

-Internship. - II.
-Twenty-seven term hours in Christian education track requirements: - A. Nine term hours in Christian education courses: - 1.
+II.
+Twenty-seven term hours in Christian education track requirements:

+- A. Nine term hours in Christian education courses: - 1.
 Three term hours in CE 7304 The Church's Educational Ministry.
 (This course must be taken prior to the supervised internship.) - 2.
 Three term hours in an age-level course (CE 8320 Ministry With Children, CE 8330 Youth Ministry, CE 8332 Speed-Dating Spirituality: Ministry With Young Adults or some other appropriate age-level course). - 3.
-Three term hours of a Christian education elective. - B. Twelve term hours in unrestricted electives.
-Those seeking ordination as deacon in the United Methodist Church will also need to take a worship course (three term hours), United Methodist studies courses (six term hours) and an evangelism course (three term hours), leaving three term hours unrestricted. - C. Six term hours in ST 6301 and ST 6302 Interpretation of the Christian Message I and II.
+Three term hours of a Christian education elective. - B. Fifteen term hours in unrestricted electives.
+Those seeking ordination as a deacon in the United Methodist Church will also need to take a worship course (three term hours), United Methodist studies courses (six term hours) and an evangelism course (three term hours), leaving six term hours unrestricted. - C. Three term hours in ST 6302 Interpretation of the Christian Message II.

-III.
-Twenty-seven term hours in urban ministry track requirements:
+III.Twenty-seven term hours in urban ministry track requirements:

-- A. Twelve term hours in urban ministry, as follows: - 1.
-Three term hours in XS 7302 Issues in Urban Ministry or XS 8332 Contemporary Issues in Urban Ministry. - 2.
-Nine term hours in urban ministry courses. - B. Nine term hours in unrestricted electives.
-Those seeking ordination as deacon in the United Methodist Church will also need to take a worship course (three term hours), United Methodist studies courses (six term hours) and an evangelism course (three term hours), leaving no hours unrestricted. - C. Six term hours in ST 6301 and ST 6302 Interpretation of the Christian Message I and II.
+- A. Twelve term hours in urban ministry, as follows: - Three term hours in XS 7302 Issues in Urban Ministry or XS 8332 Contemporary Issues in Urban Ministry. - 2.
+Nine term hours in urban ministry courses. - B. Twelve term hours in unrestricted electives.
+Those seeking ordination as a deacon in the United Methodist Church will also need to take a worship course (three term hours), United Methodist studies courses (six term hours) and an evangelism course (three term hours), leaving three hours unrestricted. - C. Three term hours in ST 6302 Interpretation of the Christian Message II.